nlesc-recruit/PowerSensor3/docs/CONFIGURATION.md

 Parameters that are not specified are left unmodified on the device.

 The `-v` values may be adjusted to get the right null levels, depending on the local magnetic field.
-An easier way to calibrate them, is to fully turn of the host system power (so that no current is flowing through the current sensors), and to configure the PowerSensor from another machine (by temporarily connecting the USB cable to that other machine).
+An easier way to calibrate them, is to fully turn of the host system power (so that no current is flowing through the current sensors), and to configure PowerSensor3 from another machine (by temporarily connecting the USB cable to that other machine).
 In this case, the null levels can be configured automatically.
 Example when four sensors are connected:

 ```bash
 $ psconfig -d/dev/ttyACM0 -s 0 -a -s 1 -a -s2 -a -s 3 -a